Integralist/spurious-clojure-aws-sdk-helper/README.md

 # Spurious Clojure AWS SDK Helper

-Inspired by the original [Spurious Ruby AWS SDK Helper](https://github.com/spurious-io/ruby-awssdk-helper)
+Inspired by the original [Spurious Ruby AWS SDK Helper](https://github.com/spurious-io/ruby-awssdk-helper): which configures the AWS SDK to use [Spurious](https://github.com/spurious-io/spurious) (Spurious is a toolset allowing development against a subset of AWS resources, locally).

-You can find this library on [Clojars](http://clojars.org/spurious-aws-sdk-helper)

 ## Usage

-You can use this helper library from within either a standard Clojure application or via an application running within a [Docker](https://www.docker.com/) container.
+You can use this helper library from within either a standard Clojure application or via an application running within a [Docker](https://www.docker.com/) container ([here is an example application](https://github.com/integralist/spurious-clojure-example)).

 The process is effectively the same; the only difference is that you'll need to pass a `:docker` keyword to the `configure` function instead of a `:app` keyword (see below for examples).